Planning the Perfect Engagement Session: Outfits, Locations, and Little Touches

 Your Engagement Session Guide

-Engagement sessions are more than just a warm-up for wedding photos—they’re a chance to slow down, connect, and create beautiful imagery that reflects your love.
-Whether you’re dreaming of golden light in the desert or a cozy in-home shoot, this guide will help you feel confident, prepared, and fully yourself.
+Engagement sessions are more than just a warm-up for wedding photos, they’re a chance to slow down, connect, and photograph your love.
+Whether you’re dreaming of golden light in the desert or a cozy in-home shoot, this guide will help you plan an engagement session that encapsulates your story.

 1. Why Engagement Sessions Matter

-- • Don’t forget accessories that reflect your personalities (hats, jewelry, etc.)
+- • Add some accessories that reflect your personalities (hats, jewelry, etc.).
+Entirely optional, don't force it.
+Just wear what matters to you!

 3. Picking the Perfect Location